Oil Painting of a Greyhound Chasing a Ball

 Condition

-The painting appears to be in excellent condition, with no visible signs of damage, fading, or significant wear.
-The frame is also well-maintained.
+Visually, the painting appears to be in very good condition, with no visible signs of damage, cracking, or paint loss.
+The frame is also intact, suggesting proper care and display.

 RARITY ANALYSIS